dunglas/Elgg-profile_friendlyurl/README.markdown

 3. Backup then replace the .htaccess file in the your root Elgg directory by the htaccess-dist file of the plugin directory.
    Edit this new .htaccess file and replace all occurrences of "example.com" by something like "yourdomain.com".
 4. Enable the profile_friendlyurl plugin from the Elgg administration.
+5. In the plugin settings form set the domain name to use.

 == Todo ==
  * Change every URLs to the new format (especially for river's items)